Manchester United announce Erik ten Hag as new manager ahead of 2022-23 Premier League season

 He impressed Old Trafford chiefs during an official interview in March, and Joel Glazer and CEO Richard Arnold made him the preferred candidate earlier this month.

-It is understood United will pay Ajax a compensation fee of £1.6m.
-The Dutchman is hoping to go out on a high and win the Eredivise for the third time - his side currently sit four points clear of second place PSV with five games left to play.
+It is understood United will pay Ajax a compensation fee of £1.6 million.
+The Dutchman is hoping to go out on a high and win the Eredivisie for the third time - his side currently sit four points clear of second place PSV with five games left to play.

 It is understood he will also look to bring his own backroom staff with him and will have an instant input on transfers.